alphastrata/mechanise/README.md

 # mechanise

-Mechanise is a Rust library that provides a simple and intuitive interface for interacting with the Google Gemini REST API.
+Mechanise is a Rust library that provides a simple and intuitive interface for interacting with the Anthropic's `messages` REST API.

-It exists because getting llms to write an API for themselves has become somewhat of a past time of mine to evaluate them.
+It exists because getting llms to write an API for themselves has become somewhat of a pastime of mine to evaluate them.

 ## Goals:

-- Easy-to-use API client for Google Gemini services.
+- Easy-to-use API.
 - Convenient methods for generating content using the Gemini API.
+- Have these goals met by llms predominantly writing most of the code.

 ## Usage